|Overall Rating||Loved it!|

 Edge Hold: The Rossi Sushi is nothing like the XV when it comes to grip and the lack of magnetraction is noticed.
 It still holds a good edge but I would grab the XV if it’s hard snow.

 Turn Initiation: Despite its width, the Sushi is very quick edge to edge and I think it’s from the short size as well as all the taper going on with it.
+It turns quickly on groomers but isn’t super fast edge to edge.
+In powder when you are steering more on the back foot it turns really fast.

 Turning Experience: Really fun board to turn and it shines on groomers as well as powder.
 We really had a fun time riding this when it wasn’t dumping and there is good spring out of the turn as long as you keep more weight on the back foot to keep that tail from washing out.